DHA Supplement Watch --

 for Inflammatory Arthritis, Heart Health

 Want the best DHA supplement?
 Don’t know how to begin?
-This article contains five tips to help you because not all fish oil is the same quality.
+This article contains five tips, because not all fish oil is the same quality.
 (Surprise: not even those labeled “pharmaceutical grade” are the best, although one is).

 DHA and EPA are both found in fish oil.
-According to the National Institutes of Health (NIH), multiple studies report improvement in morning stiffness and joint tenderness with regular use of these key omega 3 fatty acids for up to three months.
+According to the According to the Mayo Clinic, multiple studies report improvement in morning stiffness and joint tenderness with regular use of these key omega 3 fatty acids for up to three months.

 Evidence from multiple studies supports taking DHA/EPA in dietary fish or fish oil supplements to lower triglycerides, reduce the risk of death, heart attack, dangerous abnormal heart rhythms, and strokes in people with known cardiovascular disease.
 Studies also show that DHA/EPA slows the buildup of atherosclerotic plaques ("hardening of the arteries"), and lowers blood pressure slightly.